 Endocannabinoids are formed within the human and animal body.

 Synthetic cannabinoids are Laboratory produced.

-Phytocannabinoids work together with the body’s ECS and have many therapeutic health and wellness properties.
+Phytocannabinoids work together with the body’s ECS.
 There are many plants that have cannabinoid compounds, plants that are found in the abundant of nature and many we already know and are familiar with.
 Cannabimimetic compounds are plants that can mimic the effects of cannabinoids.

 Echinacea is a common plant used for many medicinal purposes including cold and flu symptoms.
 Echinacea contains cannabimimetic compounds rather than cannabinoids.
 The CB2 receptors are stimulated by echinacea, these are receptors that regulate many body functions.
 The plant can be grown indoors and outdoors.
 The coneflower is split into two main species, Echinacea purpurea (purple cornflower) and Echinacea Angustifolia (narrow leaf cornflower).

 The electric daisy is a native plant of the Amazon and is sometimes known as the toothache plant.
 It contains cannabinoid-like compounds known as N-isobutylamides.
 The N-isobutylamides stimulates the CB2 receptors and as a result, can effectively fight pain.
 The main body of the flower is hundreds of smaller flowers bunched together.
 During research clinical trials a flower gel was made which had shown to block nerve endings which offered pain relief naturally for toothaches.